wjdecorte/naviloader/README.rst

 Support
 -------

-If you are having issues, please let us know.
-Contact the author at `jdecorte@decorteindustries.com <mailto:jdecorte@decorteindustries.com>`_.
+If you are having questions, please contact the author at `jdecorte@decorteindustries.com <mailto:jdecorte@decorteindustries.com>`_.

 License
 -------